 To remove the grouping, in the Grouped by drop-down list, select None.

-The list of entries in an admin console table can be very large depending on the size of your company, for example, a list of users or spaces.
-To find one or more specific users, groups, or spaces, in the Search field, enter at least three characters to begin find-as-you-type, or press return to start the search.
-For example, enter ra and any entries containing the letters ra are displayed as shown in the following illustration.
+The list of entries in an admin console table can be very large depending on the size of your company, for example, a list of users or teams.
+To find one or more specific users, groups, or teams, in the Search field, enter at least three characters and then press enter.

 Note: The number of search terms in a search query is unlimited, however, no more than the first 20 characters of each search term is used to return search results.